oncody/civ-board-game-2010/README.md

   * Sacrifice your scout
   * Move any other friendly figures in this square to a legal adjacent square
   * Adopt a new social policy
+* Place any great person tiles currently in reserve on your civilization sheet in the outskirts of one of your cities
 * Change government
   * Change to a government you unlocked last turn
   * Change to anarchy for a turn (on your next turn you can change to any government)